Arth-FX

 - Alfalfa is considered a "best practices" herb for ongoing support and maintenance of a healthy body.

-- It is rich in protein, as well as vitamins A, B1, B6, C, E, and K. It also contains carotene, calcium, potassium, zinc, and iron.
+- It contains protein, as well as vitamins A, B1, B6, C, E, and K. It also contains carotene, calcium, potassium, zinc, and iron.
 Alfalfa can be consumed in the form of leaves, tablets, or seeds.

 Red Clover